Zeex/samp-plugin-profiler/README.md

 	Set statistics output format.
 This can be one of: `html` (default), `xml`, `txt`.

-	NOTE for `html`: it is possible to sort stats by clicking on column names!!

 *	`call_graph <0|1>`

 	Toggle call graph generation.
 Default is `0`.